https://www.parishwalk.com/page_499326.html

 His favourite part of the course has varied over the years but the part he has consistently enjoyed is between Bride and Maughold.
 Checking in at Bride seems like he's turning for home and heading south towards Douglas although the race route is not that linear!
 There is always a good crowd in Parliament Square, Ramsey cheering competitors on.
 There may be beer.

-As an organiser, Jock really enjoys marshalling at the Round Table and has been fortunate enough to have always had good weather there whilst doing it.
+As an organiser, Jock really enjoyed marshalling at the Round Table for a few years and was fortunate enough to have always had good weather there whilst doing it.
 There is still a healthy amount of banter and good humour from competitors at this point as they pass through and start their descent towards Peel.

 Jock's stand out moment was from 2012 when Richard Gerrard and Vinny Lynch overhauled a tiring Michael George (who had led more or less from the start) with about 6 miles to go at Ballabeg railway crossing at the top of Laxey.
 They went on to jointly win and break Sean Hands' record time from 2006.
 Michael, who was dead on his feet at the end, was also inside Sean's record by 25 seconds!
 Phenominal walks by all three men.